MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/merge-folders-files.md

   The **Source Control Merge Wizard** is displayed.
 For information about how to use this wizard to complete the merge, see [Use the Source Control Merge Wizard to Complete a Merge](merge-folders-files.md#sourcecontrolwizard).

-## Initiate a Mmrge from the Tracking Changeset window
+## Initiate a merge from the Tracking Changeset window

-You can use the **Tracking Changeset** window to view information such as, where a changeset was made, where it was merged, and when these events occurred.
+You can use the Tracking Changeset window to view information such as, where a changeset was made, where it was merged, and when these events occurred.
 Branches where a changeset hasn't been merged are also highlighted.
 If you see a branch where the changeset is needed but is missing, use a drag and drop operation.

 > [!IMPORTANT]
 > This procedure can be performed only for changesets that affect a branch.
 For example, in the following illustration you can view how branches and folders are displayed with different icons.